seraphimsakiewicz/langmate/project-tasks.md

 **UI to build**:
 - `/onboarding` page with 2-step form
-- Language dropdowns (start with EN/ES)
+- Language dropdowns (start with most common languages for now)
 - Nice welcome message

 ---